Nationals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been victorious in 20, or 40.8%, of the 49 contests they have been chosen as underdogs in this season.
+- The Nationals have won in 20, or 40%, of the 50 contests they have been named as odds-on underdogs this year.

-- Washington has played as an underdog of +240 or more twice this season and split those games.
+- Washington has a record of 1-4 when it's set as an underdog of +200 or more by bookmakers this season.

-- Washington and its opponents have gone over the total this season in 23 of its 53 opportunities.
+- Washington and its opponents have hit the over in 24 of its 54 games with a total this season.

-- The Nationals are 5-3-0 against the spread in their eight games that had a posted line this season.
+- The Nationals have posted a record of 5-4-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.